the science of living a happy life

 Final Thoughts

-But, the science of living a happy life does help you map out and navigate an overwhelming (and poorly signposted) world and find ways to increase your own happiness.
+Living a life of happiness is possible, but it takes dedication and hard work.
+Fortunately, the science of living a happy life can help you map out and navigate an overwhelming (and poorly signposted) world and find ways to increase your happiness.